jodal/pyspotify/docs/plans.rst

 v2.0.0a2: Thread safety
 =======================

-- Ensure we never call libspotify from another thread while a method is still working on the data returned by the previous libspotify call.
-This will require review of all code and the addition of a decorator to the methods needing protection against other threads using libspotify while it executes.

 - Ensure we never edit shared data structures without holding the global lock.

 - React to ``notify_main_thread`` callbacks and do ``process_events()`` for us